Designer Says The Only Way To Fix The Cybertruck Is To Scrap It And Start Over

 Professor X believes that Tesla can attain such precision, but Clarke questioned the demand in an email he sent me today.
 “Is totally infeasible for production.
 Body panel tolerances are measured in whole mm to allow for variance in assembly and the tolerance stack!”
 This is also nonsense because, as he points out, it doesn’t take into account the thermal expansion and contraction of vehicles that come into play during the manufacturing and operation of the vehicle.

-Musk is aware of these issues, but he seems convinced that tighter tolerances will be the fix the Cybertruck needs — again the thing is supposedly close to production and notably is notably not a single stamped/moulded/cast piece.
+Musk is aware of these issues, but he seems convinced that tighter tolerances will be the fix the Cybertruck needs — again, the thing is supposedly close to production and is notably not a single stamped/moulded/cast piece.
 This ignores other practical problems that have led to multiple delays in bringing the EV to market.
 Per Fast Company:

 Musk promised this pickup in 2021 and didn’t deliver.
 Then he said production was coming in 2022, but that year came, and it got delayed again to early 2023.
 Now it’s been delayed again till “late 2023.”
 Tesla blamed the supply chain, but Clarke and others in the industry are skeptical it will ever happen—at least, not without a serious redesign.
 “As soon as we saw [the Cybertruck], everyone I know in the industry started laughing.
 We just thought there is no way they’re gonna be able to get that into production.”
 There’s no way, he assures me, because it’s not going to pass crash regulations, it’s not going pass pedestrian impact regulations, and, more importantly, it’s going to be extremely hard to make those “those dead straight panels.”